 - Do you want to try and be good in all categories, excelling in none?

 - Do you want to give focus to your strength, and gain a full third of all the available business?

 As you may begin to see, you are really not as close to your competitors as you may believe you are. —Particularly if they include people who don’t understand these principles.
 You are unique, as is your business.
 Understand this, and chart your course.
 Walk this out, and all of your competitors will chase you.

-No discussion would be complete without listing what we can do for you.
+No such discussion would be complete without telling what we can do for you.

 - In our general consulting work, these understandings are a part of the presentation and services that we present for you.
 Whether in Client and Customer Positioning, or Training, or Strategic Planning toward a business or revenue goal, you may expect to see this undergirding everywhere.

-- If you choose this level of website focus, we will incorporate this into what we counsel for you, guiding you to structure your website in such a way that it will, first find, then focus on your strength.
-And then finally, provide you with a website that has traction for reasons that people just can’t put a finger on.
-See this link for that information.
+- If you choose this level of website focus, we will incorporate this into what we counsel for you, guiding you to structure your organization or website in such a way that it will first find, then focus on your strength.
+And then finally, provide you with counsel or website that has traction for reasons that people just can’t put a finger on.
+See this link for additional website information.